-RAC -IMA will seek to assist countries in developing their monitoring and assessment programs and the provision of quality data.
+RAC-IMA will seek to assist countries in developing their monitoring and assessment programmes to provide quality data.
 The science-based assessment of the functioning of coastal and marine ecosystems and the pressure and drivers that lead to changes in their health will inform the development of appropriate national and regional policies to address those pressure and drivers.
-This objective will be addressed through increased generation, dissemination and use of quality data and information and through fully participatory processes.
-RAC IMA through its Public Education and Awareness programme and in close coordination with the technical programmes on pollution and marine biodiversity will support the generation and dissemination of data and information for targeted audiences.
+This objective will be addressed through increased generation, dissemination and use of quality data and information, and through a fully participatory process that engages stakeholders.
+RAC IMA through its Public Education and Awareness programme, and in close coordination with the technical programmes on pollution and marine biodiversity will support the generation and dissemination of data and information for targeted audiences.

-This will assist contracting parties in meeting their obligation on the reporting towards the LBs protocol and contributing monitoring data to UN Environment as part of the global monitoring of targets 14.1., 14.2 and 14.5 and in ensuring that data and information from the Wider Caribbean Region (WCR) contribute to Voluntary National Reports and SDG databases.
+This will assist contracting parties in meeting their obligation on the reporting towards the LBS protocol and contributing monitoring data to UN Environment as part of the global monitoring of targets 14.1., 14.2 and 14.5 and in ensuring that data and information from the Wider Caribbean Region (WCR) contribute to Voluntary National Reports and SDG databases.